 - 1. Please inform the Covenant office when your child is going home in a way that is not usual for them.
-Please contact the school office either by leaving a message on the transportation extension 160 or by emailing Office@DiscoverCovenant.com. - 2.
+Please contact the school office either by leaving a message at the main office or by emailing Office@DiscoverCovenant.com. - 2.
 When calling Covenant to make a transportation change, your child will receive a transportation change slip at dismissal time.
-Calls should be received prior to 2:00 pm unless it is an emergency.

-3. If you are making a repeated and regular change in the transportation routine (for example: being picked up by car every Tuesday for piano lessons, staying at the school for every cross-country practice, being tutored at the school every Monday), you may send one note to cover all the affected dates.
+Calls should be received prior to 2:00 pm unless it is an emergency. - 3.
+If you are making a repeated and regular change in the transportation routine (for example: being picked up by car every Tuesday for piano lessons, staying at the school for every cross-country practice, being tutored at the school every Monday), you may send one email to cover all the affected dates.
 Make it clear to the transportation coordinator whether the change for a particular day is in effect until the end of the year or just until a specified date.
-Please note that you must inform the office if the change is being reversed for one day!
-We will not put a grammar school student on a bus if the last notice we received from you was that they should not ride on that particular day of the week.
+Please note that you must inform the office if the change is being reversed on a given day.
+We will not put a Grammar School student on a bus if the last notice we received from you was that they should not ride on that particular day of the week.